-The RCR course is designed to run as a graduate-style seminar.
+COURSE DESCRIPTON: The RCR course is designed to run as a graduate-style seminar.
 Each session will be co-facilitated by the course director, research faculty, and administrative deans.
 This course is meant to provide an opportunity to openly and critically reflect with your peers and others about what responsibility and integrity should mean to the professional scientific community.
 To that end, you will be expected to have done the readings prior to class and you will be expected to participate in discussion.

 Sponsored by the HMS Center for Bioethics and Office for Postdoctoral Fellows

 Course Directors: Sadath A. Sayeed JD, MD and James Gould, PhD